 As a book doctor, I work with writers as a mentor and teacher, and on particular projects as a developmental editor.
 I also freelance for agents and publishers, and advise experienced writers on specific books and their careers in publishing.

 I don’t offer hard and fast solutions or quick fixes, but like to raise matters that help writers take their work forward; a friend I recently helped with her manuscript thanked me for asking ‘penetrating questions’, and I take that as a compliment.
 I particularly enjoy helping writers to develop their style and voice and find a strong focus for their stories.
 I work on various types of imaginative storytelling – literary fiction, fantasy, science fiction, historical fiction, crime, popular fiction – as well as many areas of nonfiction, especially memoir, natural history, garden writing, travel, and history.

 I describe some of the ways in which I currently work with writers below.
-I try to adapt to the needs of specific writers, projects, and contexts, so if you’re interested please get in touch with some details of what you’re hoping to achieve, and we can take it from there.
-If I am unable to help, I might be able to suggest an alternative.
+I try to adapt to the needs of specific writers, projects, and contexts, so if you’re interested please get in touch with some details of your project and what you’re hoping to achieve, and we can take it from there.
+If I am unable to help at this time, or feel I am not quite right for this particular book, I might be able to suggest alternative editors or services.

 Editorial reports and mentoring

 I offer different types of reports and feedback.

 * A manuscript review covers: narrative content (e.g., overview of story, concept/theme, character, setting, genre conventions); narrative style (e.g., structure, narration, POV); a brief assessment of prose style and voice; and an assessment of the potential readership/market.
 I often find myself making suggestions for further reading too.
 A report is 2,500-3,000 words (and sometimes longer).